roblesterjr04/nfacf2/wp-content/plugins/under-construction-page/readme.txt

 * Under construction mode - off / on
 * End date & time - automatically disable construction mode on a set date
 * Google Analytics Tracking ID - enable tracking via Google Analytics
-* Theme - a new one is added with each update, <a href="https://wordpress.org/plugins/under-construction-page/screenshots/">see screenshots</a>
+* Theme - a new one is added with each update, <a href="https://wordpress.org/plugins/under-construction-page/screenshots/">see screenshots of available themes</a>
+* Custom CSS - adjust any part of the page to fit your needs
 * Title - page title, for SEO
 * Description - page description, for SEO
 * Headline - main headline/title
 * Content - anything you need to display, from styled text to images
+* Login Button - show a descrete link to the login form, or WP admin if you're logged in
 * Social icons/links - new ones are added with every update; let us know if we missed your favorite ones
   * Facebook
   * Twitter